 Fresh air spilled into the corridor as the hatch sheered open.
 Light flickered in the tube.
 She grabbed a rail inside and straightened her body, facing the direction of flow.
 Twisting the rail control released its brake mechanism, giving everything a chilling weightlessness.
 Light surged toward her as she was simultaneously propelled toward it with an induction wave.
 Her stomach lurched from the sudden acceleration and deceleration that happened in the blink of an eye.

 She had never been in an escape pod before.
 Not a real one.
-Simulation shells plenty of times, though.
+Simulation shells plenty of times.
 Replicated cutaways where an instructor hurled recruits into the zero-G chamber four at a time.
 Sort it out.
 Find a seat.
 Strap in.
 Back of the line.
 Faster next time.

 INA ducked out of her duffle bag strap and flung herself over to the flight seat.
 It was different than the others, an orange fabric instead of blue.
-Clamps automatically actuated over her body, pinning her in place with a five-point harness.
+Clamps automatically actuated over her body, pinning her in place with a five-point harness as cushions rose to form around her.
 The console in the armrest blinked on, displaying several command options that appeared blurry from so much shuddering.

 She let out her breath.
 She could still override, go back.
 Her head ached at the thought.